James Outman Preview, Player Props: Dodgers vs. Rockies

 James Outman At The Plate

-- Among qualifying hitters in MLB, he ranks 103rd in batting average, 35th in on-base percentage, and 74th in slugging.
+- Among the qualifying batters in MLB action, his batting average ranks 92nd, his on-base percentage ranks 29th, and he is 66th in the league in slugging.

-- Outman has reached base via a hit in 81 games this year (of 146 played), and had multiple hits in 27 of those games.
+- Outman has picked up a hit in 82 of 147 games this year, with multiple hits 28 times.

-- In 28.1% of his games this year, Outman has picked up at least one RBI.
-In 17 of those games (11.6%) he recorded more than one RBI, while accounting for three or more of his team's runs in five contests.
+- Outman has an RBI in 42 of 147 games this season, with multiple RBI in 17 of them.
+He has also driven in three or more of his team's runs in five contests.

+- He has scored a run in 67 games this year, with multiple runs 17 times.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.